seboss666/collect/README.md

 Todo
 ====

-Now that I have a codebase that is easily extendible, I plan to add some features :
--Swype-to-reveal panel (I have some trouble with the pageinit behaviour, so I stick with the button for the moment);
--New db table to push more media types (books, and others if you want), with tools to manage types;
+-Tools to manage types;
 -Full search (at this time only on title);
 -Internationalization (a real big work, because I can only translate french and english without help);
--Poster support, with thumbnails in the listings.
+-Poster support, with thumbnails in the listings (only on large screens).
+-Object conversion.
+I'm still unconfortable with the concepts, but definitely I'll have to go through it.
+-Rewrite the app to make-it work through an API.
+So the project will be split in two parts.